IllinoisLegalAidOnline/website-docs/docs/source/google_custom_site_search_config.rst

 Google Vertex will update based on Google's crawling patterns.
 If there is a need to push changes sooner, staff can submit those changes thorugh the `site re-crawl <https://www.illinoislegalaid.org/admin/site-search-crawl>`_ tool.

+This tool can be used to:
+* Remove pages that have been redirected with a status code of 301.
+Once recrawled, Google Vertex will remove the page(s) from the website.
+* Crawl new pages that are not showing up
+* Re-crawl pages with significant changes.

 .. note:: The tool clears each night.
 If you are adding a URL and there are already URLs listed, add yours after.
+You must do urls for both Spanish and English separately.

 To add one or more URLs: